hb0730/go-backups/README.md

 # go-backups

-Compress and upload files to git server
+Compress and upload files to backup server

 # command